madiator/smarter.github.io/_posts/2018-05-28-deliberate-practice.markdown

 > While she was a good swimmer, she didn't become great until she learned to focus throughout her practice.

-When you practice at your current level of exptertise, your brain relaxes.
+When you practice at your current level of expertise, your brain relaxes.
 You are able to do it without intense focus.
 Imagine driving through your neighborhood --- you are able to talk or listen to radio while still being able to drive.

-But when you truly challenge yourself to practice above your current level of expterise, the only way to do that is with intense focus.
+But when you truly challenge yourself to practice above your current level of expertise, the only way to do that is with intense focus.
 Imagine being in tricky situations --- your focus level goes up and you can't really talk while driving.

 ### Key ingredient #2: Feedback

 You need to be able to correct the mistakes you make.
 In particular, it is always very helpful to have some mechanism with which you can identify the mistakes you make.
-This can be a coach, or a recording of yourself performing, or a softare (for example when improving the skill of "typing").
+This can be a coach, or a recording of yourself performing, or a software (for example when improving the skill of "typing").

 ### Role of rest